Mary Jane Kelly: Funeral

-Mary Jane Kelly was buried at 2 p.m.
-Monday 19 November 1888.
+Kelly was buried at 2 pm on Monday 19 November 1888.
 She was laid to rest in St Patrick's Roman Catholic Cemetery in Leytonstone in a service officiated by the Reverend Father Columban.

 No family members could be located to attend her funeral, and both Joseph Barnett and her landlord, John McCarthy, were insistent her remains were interred in accordance with the rituals of her Church.
-The eight individuals within the two mourning coaches following Kelly's polished elm and oak coffin from Shoreditch Church to the cemetery where she was buried were Joseph Barnett, an individual representing John McCarthy, and six women who had known Kelly and who had testified at the inquest into her murder: Mary Ann Cox; Elizabeth Prater; Caroline Maxwell; Sarah Lewis; Julia Venturney; and Maria Harvey.
+The eight individuals in the two mourning coaches following Kelly's polished elm and oak coffin from Shoreditch Church to the cemetery were Joseph Barnett, a representative of John McCarthy, and six women who had known Kelly and who had testified at the inquest: Mary Ann Cox, Elizabeth Prater, Caroline Maxwell, Sarah Lewis, Julia Venturney, and Maria Harvey.
 Several thousand people gathered outside Shoreditch Church to observe the funeral procession.
 Kelly's obituary ran as follows:

 The funeral of the murdered woman Kelly has once more been postponed.
 Deceased was a Catholic, and the man Barnett, with whom she lived, and her landlord, Mr. M. Carthy, desired to see her remains interred with the ritual of her Church.
 The funeral will, therefore, take place tomorrow [19 Nov] in the Roman Catholic Cemetery at Leytonstone.
 The hearse will leave the Shoreditch mortuary at half-past twelve.

 The remains of Mary Janet [sic] Kelly, who was murdered on 9 Nov in Miller's-court, Dorset-street, Spitalfields, were brought yesterday morning from Shoreditch mortuary to the cemetery at Leytonstone, where they were interred.

 No family member could be found to attend the funeral.

-The inscription upon Kelly's grave marker reads: "In loving memory of Marie Jeanette Kelly.
+The inscription on Kelly's grave marker reads: "In loving memory of Marie Jeanette Kelly.
 None but the lonely hearts can know my sadness.
 Love lives forever."